wanmingz/ai_factor_barra/README.md

 # AI Theme Factor Research

-**Can LLM-generated thematic views improve cross-sectional equity return explanation and stock ranking, beyond classical Barra style factors?**
+**Can LLM + RAG-enhanced thematic views improve cross-sectional equity return explanation and stock ranking, beyond classical Barra style factors?**

-This repo is a **research sandbox** for studying the **AI Theme Factor** — a 5th factor derived from Gemini theme scores and stock-theme mappings, embedded into a Barra-style multi-factor framework alongside Size, Value, Momentum, and Volatility.
+This repo is a **research sandbox** for studying the **AI Theme Factor** — a 5th factor derived from Gemini theme scores (grounded in ETF momentum and RAG-retrieved news) and stock-theme mappings, embedded into a Barra-style multi-factor framework alongside Size, Value, Momentum, and Volatility.

 The classical factor pipeline (WLS → ML → IC → long-short backtest) provides the **measurement infrastructure**.
 The research contribution is testing whether **AI-driven thematic signals** add incremental explanatory and predictive power.